 - 1. To obtain a final grade of honors a student must achieve a clinical score of honors in addition to a composite score of honors. - 2.
 To obtain a final grade of high pass a student must achieve a composite score that meets the cut off for high pass and at a minimum a clinical score of high pass. - 3.
 The student who fails the shelf examination and is successful in a retake of the shelf examination cannot be awarded any grade higher than a Pass for the clerkship.
 See the Clerkship Grading After Examination Failure Policy for more detail. - 4.
-Receiving a Level 1 on one EPO may make the student ineligible for a grade higher than pass as part of holistic grading process.
+Receiving a Level 1 on one EPO will make the student ineligible for a grade higher than pass.